sasi9k/practice/README.md

-## practice
+# practice

-#Design/Coding Exercise
+## Design/Coding Exercise
- We have four design problems outlined in the document below.
+* We have four design problems outlined in the document below.
 We require you to provide a solution, written in Java
- You may not use any external libraries to solve the problem itself, but you may use external libraries or tools for building or testing purposes.
+* You may not use any external libraries to solve the problem itself, but you may use external libraries or tools for building or testing purposes.

-#Problem 1: Airport Baggage
+## Problem 1: Airport Baggage

 Denver International Airport has decided to give an automated baggage system another shot.
 The hardware and tracking systems from the previous attempt are still in place, they just need a system to route the baggage.
 The system will route